n1koo/punisher/README.md

 Punisher is destruction tool which breaks your infrastructure.
 With this you can test the diffrent types of tests:

 - How you Project team handles the disaster?
-- Does your monitor is corretly set up?
+- Does your monitoring work correctly?
 - Does your clustering work if Punisher takes one node out?
 - Can you handle the destruction?